vaqMAD/TimeMate/README.md

 ### 📡 Your First API Request

-Once your container is running, you can start interacting with the API.
+You can start interacting with the API.
 Here’s how:

 #### 🔐 Authenticate
 Add the following header to your requests in Postman, curl, or any HTTP client: